bucketeer-io/react-client-sdk/README.md

 npm install @bucketeer/react-client-sdk
 ```

-> Required React version is `^16.8.0` or later, as it uses React Hooks.
+> Required React version is `^18.0.0` or later, as it uses React Hooks.
 All following libraries react-dom, @types/react, @type/react-dom version should match the React version.
+> The SDK may function with React versions >= 16.8.0, but these are not officially supported.
+Official support is provided for React ^18.0.0 and above.
 ## Usage

 ### Initialization